Investment Protection: Maximize the Lifespan of Your Kitchen Appliances

 + Washing machine:

-1. Overloading by adding too many clothes beyond the recommended maximum capacity, which can stress the motor and internal components.
+1. Overloading by adding too many clothes beyond the recommended maximum capacity can stress the motor and internal components.

 + Dryer: